 Translating Bifocal Contact Lenses

 Translating bifocals are similar in concept to bifocal eyeglass lenses.
 When you look down to read, the thicker lower edge of the contact lens rests on the lower lid.
 Your eye is then looking through the reading portion of the lens.
 In fact, even though they “translate” a portion of vision, this type of bifocal is simultaneous.
 Bifocal contact lenses normally work best in bright conditions.
-Because these lenses divide the light into two images, each of which will use about half of the available light, you may find that in dimly lit conditions, seeing is more difficult with bifocal contact lenses.
-Driving at night may be more difficult, for example.
+Because these lenses divide the light into two images, each of which will use about half of the available light, you may find that seeing is more difficult in dimly lit conditions with bifocal contact lenses.
+Driving at night, for example, may be more difficult.

 Reading glasses are still a good option.
 They can be worn discreetly, as needed, over your contact lenses which correct your vision for distance.
 They will provide the magnification you need.

 Is my contact lens prescription the same as my eyeglass prescription?

 No. A contact lens prescription not only includes the power, but also the size, curvature and the type of material of the contact lens.
 The power of the contact lens may be different from the power of your eyeglasses.

 Can I change the color of my eyes?